urraka/texpack/README.md

 This will take all PNG's in the current directory and generate the texture atlas in the out/ directory.
 ```
-mkdir -p out
 find . -name "*.png" | texpack -o out/atlas
 ```

-The packer won't create any directories, so make sure they already exist before running it if needed.

 **Building:**